 Driven by the desire of Expansion-Contraction, Stonewallers seek to protect themselves from harm by avoiding taking any actions and saying any words whenever possible.
 If they are forced to say anything, it will be as brief and vague as possible.
-Imagine a prisoner who is also his own jailor, locking himself away from the outside world in a dark cell.
-The intent is that if I make you feel apathetic, you might just give up on me and stop hurting me.
+Imagine a prisoner who is also his jailor, locking himself away from the outside world in a dark cell.
+The intent is that if I make you feel apathetic, you might give up on me and stop hurting me.

-Driven by the desire of Acceptance-Rejection, Accusers seek to put the responsibility and blame on everyone else in a loud and angry manner.
+Driven by the desire for Acceptance-Rejection, Accusers seek to put the responsibility and blame on everyone else in a loud and angry manner.
 They do not accept that they have any fault and only want to intimidate others into agreeing with them.
 Imagine an angry judge issuing a guilty verdict to a defendant.
-The intent is that if I make you feel fearful (about my anger), you might just agree with me and stop hurting me.
+The intent is that if I make you feel fearful (about my anger), you might agree with me and stop hurting me.

-Driven by the desire of Control-Surrender, Appeasers try to please others by agreeing and apologizing.
+Driven by the desire for Control-Surrender, Appeasers try to please others by agreeing and apologizing.
 They think of themselves as worthless and indebted to everyone else.
 Imagine a slave who holds his master in awe, always singing praises and seeking forgiveness for being unworthy.
 The intent is that if I make you feel guilty (about my loyalty and sacrifices), you might forgive me and stop hurting me.

 Driven by the desire for Meaning-Hollowness, Distracters try to ignore the issue by focusing on irrelevant topics.
 They do their best to escape serious issues and keep things light-hearted.
 Imagine a friendly and warm clown performing tricks and cracking jokes.
 The intent is that if I make you feel happy, you might tolerate me and stop hurting me.